 Response

 By their very nature, fugitive emissions are difficult to control.
 DEQ’s observations of gas-fired glass-making furnaces indicate little or no fugitive emissions during normal operation.
 Fugitive emissions may occur during charging of raw materials, which happens several times at the beginning of the glass-making process.
 However, it is an operational necessity that the furnace be opened during charging and the possibility of some fugitive emissions during that time is unavoidable.
-If DEQ determines that operational practices need to be limited to reduce fugitive emissions, DEQ already has the authority to establish such limits under OAR 340-226-0120
+If DEQ determines that operational practices need to be limited to reduce fugitive emissions, DEQ already has the authority to establish such limits under OAR 340-226-0120.
+In addition, fugitive emissions are also subject to limits under OAR 340-208-0210.

 Comment: Recordkeeping